5 Steps To Create A Professional Services Content Marketing Strategy

 STEP 5: MAP YOUR CONTENT TYPE TO THE QUALIFICATION STAGE.

 Identify types of content and the media formats that work best for each stage of the business development lifecycle.
 Your prospects may engage with choice media channels throughout the business development lifecycle.
 However, all of the content will make an impact and play a role in decision-making.
-The following is a suggested qualification stage to content type.
+The following is a suggested qualification stage for the content type.